 Every year, more and more people jump on the spicy food bandwagon.
 The culinary world is becoming increasingly creative with ways of making food that’s delicious and super spicy at the same time.
 And even after thousands of years, the habanero is still a favorite!
 It’s one of the few extremely hot peppers that’s easily accessible at a regular grocery store.

 There’s nothing better a habanero!
 Whether you’re interested in the health benefits, the flavor, or its extreme heat, this hot pepper exceeds expectations.

-Popularity of Habanero Peppers Over Time
+The popularity of Habanero Peppers Over Time

-Make Your Own Habanero Hot Sauce
+Make Your Own Habanero Pepper Hot Sauce

 Looking to make your own habanero hot sauce?
 Try this recipe from Taste of Home: